jnwatson/py-lmdb/docs/index.rst

 module that supports CPython 2.5-2.7 and >=3.3.
 Both implementations provide the same interface.

-MDB is a tiny database with some excellent properties:
+LMDB is a tiny database with some excellent properties:

 * Ordered-map interface (keys are always sorted)
 * Reader/writer transactions: readers don't block writers and writers don't